Written by:

 Finding a top-tier monitor with the best response time for your gaming rig is crucial to serious gamers looking to make every millisecond count.
 A short response time could not only ensure that you enjoy an incredible visual experience but can also reduce eye strain during those hours-long raids.
 That said, deciphering the best response time for gaming can be intimidating to those unfamiliar with the ins and outs of monitors and panels.
 Here, we’ll break down what the best response time is for gaming and why it matters.
-While you’re thinking about it, it’s also important to consider getting the leading HDR gaming monitor and which is the best monitor size for gaming.
+While you’re thinking about it, it’s also important to consider which is the best monitor size for gaming.

 Response time, also called pixel response time, is an aspect that refers to the time it takes for pixels to shift between colors.
 A slow response time means that movement may appear blurry, while a faster one will facilitate crisp lines and sharp edges.
 Response time has less to do with latency or input lag than some may think; it is often confused or conflated with a refresh rate in that way, though the two have little to do with each other.
 Response time is a factor of visual performance.
 The faster a pixel shifts, the more blur reduction you’ll get.
 This can have a small hand in FPS or lag, especially in competitive gaming, where a millisecond can make a world of difference.
 This is why it’s best to weigh your options before making a purchase, especially if you’re comparing a gaming monitor vs a computer monitor.